ByLaws of Carteret County Democratic Women

 a) Preside at all meetings.

-b) Serve as resource to the President and shall assist as needed.
+b) Serve as a resource to the President and shall assist as needed.

 6) The Secretary shall: